vitaliy-koshelenko/lifedev-portal/README.md

-# Tailwing and Flowbite in Liferay
+# Tailwind and Flowbite in Liferay

-**Incorporating Tailwing Design System and Flowbite Components to Liferay**
+**Incorporating Tailwind Design System and Flowbite Components to Liferay**

 ## Introduction

-Liferay has it's own design system based on Lexicon Design and Clay Components.
+Liferay has its own design system based on Lexicon Design and Clay Components.
-For regular use cases they can satisfy customer needs, and user interfaces can be built by using out-of-the-box components.
+For regular use cases, they can satisfy customer needs, and user interfaces can be built by using out-of-the-box components.
 But for more sophisticated user interfaces an external design system might be needed.
-TailwindCSS is one of the most popular CSS frameworks currently, and Flowbite is a components library based on TailwindCSS.
+TailwindCSS is one of the most popular CSS frameworks, and Flowbite is a components library based on TailwindCSS.
 This articles shows how to incorporate TailwindCSS / Flowbite to Liferay 7.4.

 ## TailwindCSS & Flowbite Integration

-### Step1: Standalone Installation / Configuration
+### Step1: Standalone Configuration

 Before integrating to Liferay you can install & configure TailwindCSS and Flowbite separately.